 On your way out to the north of Ysternia, you will find a few windmills, which are so typical of the Greek islands.
 Afterwards, you can drive down to Ormos Ysternion, a small coastal settlement a short drive from the village.

 Kardiani is another beautiful village in Tinos.
 It is located right on the slopes of Mount Pateles, offering beautiful views to the Aegean Sea.

 With its blue-and-white Cycladic houses, Kardiani is one of the most picturesque villages in Tinos.
 Due to its impressive architecture, it has been designated a traditional settlement.

 This small village is one of the few places in Greece where you will find Orthodox and Catholic churches next to each other.
 Visit the impressive Agia Triada Orthodox church, along with the two Catholic temples.

 As you are walking around, you will see several fountains and other marble details.
 Tip: expect some uphill (and downhill) walking.

 Check out the massive granite boulders near Volax village

 The village itself is fascinating, as there’s a mix of beautifully restored houses and deserted, crumbling buildings.
-Photographers should allow for some extra time here.
+Anyone interested in photography should allow for some extra time here.